wp-plugins/custom-content-shortcode/readme.txt

 = Loading CSS or JavaScript =
 <br />
 Create a custom field called *css*, and the content of the field will be automatically added to the header on page load.
-This could be useful for loading page-specific styles, or rapid prototyping of theme variations.
+This could be useful for loading page-specific styles or theme variations.

 Create a custom field called *js*, and the content of the field will be automatically added to the footer.
 This could be useful for loading page-specific JavaScript files, jQuery libraries or scripts.